sign-language-processing/sign-language-processing.github.io/src/index.md

 Challenges in sign language processing frequently involve machine translation of sign languages to spoken language text (sign language translation), from spoken language text (sign language production), or sign language recognition for sign language understanding.

+One of the challenging aspects regarding translation of sign languages is that as they are more disjoint from spoken languages, the translation process requires more interpretation, thus different interpreters would translate spoken or sign language differently.
+This is a major challenge in translation evaluation, where for example a sequence of signs could be interpreted into a different sentence in spoken language, or vice versa.
+The challenge exacerbates where a sign does not have a spoken language translation, and thus translation might be impossible, or when trying to translate some content with subtext like humor and puns, it might be impossible to convey the content and subtext together.

 ## Corpora

 ### Data Formats